It Didn't Start This Way...

 Since Those Early Days

-In the fall of 2002, to make room for more productions on the main stage and provide an appropriate space for intimate drama productions, a Black Box Theatre was constructed and added to the duties list of the technical theatre students.
-(For the purposes of this article, the Black Box Theatre and Football Video programs are considered part of the PAC.)
+In the fall of 2002, to make room for more productions on the main stage and provide an appropriate space for intimate drama productions, a Black Box Theater was constructed and added to the duties list of the technical theater students.
+(For the purposes of this article, the Black Box Theater and Football Video programs are considered part of the PAC.)

 In June 2007, David Poole was asked to consult full time on the opening of the brand new Long Center for the Performing Arts in downtown Austin.
 While David had a long and successful history at Westlake, it was apparent that this would be a new and exciting challenge where he would learn about the additional demands of opening a modern facility and running a professional roadhouse.
 After successfully opening the Long Center to rave reviews, David returned to Westlake in December of 2008 with a wealth of new knowledge and brand new industry relationships as well as a deeper understanding of industry practices.

 The core of TEC has changed little since the fall of 1997; the bylaws remain nearly completely intact, David Poole is still at the helm, and students are still running the show.
 There are a few differences though, and one of those major differences is the sheer magnitude of what TEC does now.

 The history of the Technical Entertainment Crew was written by Phil Gilbert, Jr. with contributions by David Poole, Travis Favaron, and the officers of the Technical Entertainment Crew.